Augustpan/Individual-Bat-Virome/README.md

 This repository contains codes and data of the manuscript "Wang et al. (2022) The viromes of individual Chiroptera reveal the co-infection, spillover and emergence risk of potential zoonotic viruses".

+## Viral genome sequences

+We are still uploading raw sequences and assembled genome sequences to NCBI.
+We will provide accession numbers of these data ASAP.
+Currently, genome sequences of viruses, as well as bat COI gene sequences are stored in this repository.
+See the `sequences` folder.

 ## Run

 1. To reproduce the statistical analyses in our study, pls run the R codes in `R` folder.
 The script `virus_table_cleaning.R` should be run first.